ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The resulting class of attacks, *injections* (e.g., SQL injections), is consistently found among the top causes of application security vulnerabilities and requires particular attention.

-## Attack Vectors on the Data Examined by JSONPath Queries {#data-attack}

-In many cases where the JSONPath queries are not under control of the attacker, the data may be.
-Attackers may try to cause failures in the application employing JSONPath by crafting data that leads to failures.
-JSONPath has therefore been designed to provide for failures based on malformed queries, but not based on the data then fed into the query;
-see {{synsem-overview}}.
-(However, the application needs to be able to handle unexpected, such as empty, query results.
-Also, situations in which an implementation's resources overflow still can provide an attack vector.)

 ## Attacks on Security Mechanisms that Employ JSONPath